dirk-thomas/vcstool/README.rst

 Usually the data of a previously exported file is piped in::

   vcs import < my.repos

+The ``import`` command also supports input in the `rosinstall file format <http://www.ros.org/doc/independent/api/rosinstall/html/rosinstall_file_format.html>`_.
+Only for this command vcstool supports a pseudo client ``tar`` which fetches a tarball from an URL and unpacks its content.

 How to install vcstool?
 =======================